Using Tables with IRSA Services

 Error Message: Failed to parse the table.

-Reason: #3 Table contains non-printable ASCII characters.
+Reason: Often this is because the table contains non-printable ASCII characters.

 Misaligned data columns: